vlang/vorum/README.md

 ### Setting up the database

-Install Postgres and libpq, create a database (you can use any name), and run the initalization script:
+Install Postgres and libpq, create a database `vorum` (you can use any name), and run the initalization script:

 ```
 psql -f init_postgres_db.sql -d vorum
 ```

-Edit Postgres connection settings in `vorum.v`.
+Edit Postgres connection settings (Postgres user and db name) in `main.v`.

 ### Building